 The Chinese government operates intense surveillance over the internet, including limiting ISPs and “chokepoints” where internet cables enter the country.
 This means it can monitor internet traffic far more extensively than other countries, and implement blocks on VPN services and associated infrastructure.
 Take a look at the list of the best VPNs for China tested and confirmed to bypass censorship in the country.

 You can connect up to 5 devices at once with Hotspot Shield Premium.
 I put this to the test by connecting 2 Windows PCs, an Android phone, an iPhone, and an iPad.
 I noticed no difference in speeds when streaming on several devices at once.

 The free plan with Hotspot Shield only allows for 1 device connection.
-If you need more device connections, you can check out Surfshark to connect unlimited devices at once.
+If you need more device connections, you can check out CyberGhost to connect 7 devices at once.

 You can use Hotspot Shield on the following:

 Most of these devices work as you’d expect, but I was particularly surprised that the Android app had so many more features than the iOS app (including a kill switch, and Smart VPN).
 I was also glad to learn that Hotspot Shield offers support for Linux and select routers, especially since other review sites claim that they’re not supported.

 If you’re looking for a VPN with more impressive features for your Windows device, there are several great options in the guide to the best VPNs for Windows.

 The Hotspot Shield app for Windows, macOS, and Linux has one of the cleanest and most intuitive interfaces I’ve used.
 You can see all the information you need at a glance, such as server, speed, latency, data usage, and server load.

 Hotspot Shield’s interface for mobile devices is also straightforward, but it’s missing additional information available on the desktop versions (including speed, data usage, and latency).